-Additional Promotion Standards
+C. Additional Promotion Standards

-- 1. Limited English Proficient students must make a minimum of one year's growth in English/reading to be promoted. - 2.
-Fifth grade students must pass the STAAR reading tests in order to be eligible for promotion to the sixth grade in addition to meeting regular promotional standards. - 3.
-A fifth grade student who does not demonstrate proficiency in reading by meeting all standards may only advance to sixth grade by a unanimous decision made by the Grade Placement Committee. - 4.
-Students in grade 5 who do not pass the science STAAR tests and 6th grade students who do not pass the reading and math STAAR tests must successfully participate in accelerated instruction in order to be eligible for promotion. - 5.
+- 1. Fifth grade students must pass the STAAR reading and math tests in order to be eligible for promotion to the sixth grade in addition to meeting regular promotional standards. - 2.
+A fifth grade student who does not demonstrate proficiency in reading and math by meeting all standards may only advance to sixth grade by a unanimous decision made by the Grade Placement Committee. - 3.
+Students in grade 5 who do not pass the science STAAR test and 6th grade students who do not pass the reading and math STAAR tests must successfully participate in accelerated instruction in order to be eligible for promotion. - 4.
 In exceptional cases, placement of a student at the appropriate grade level may occur with the approval of a campus committee.

-Special Programs
+D. Special Programs

 - 1. Tutorial Classes: Any student who is not meeting minimum grade level requirements in language arts, mathematics, science or social studies may participate in tutorial classes. - 2.
 Title I: All schools in Aldine ISD have school-wide Title I programs.
-All teachers and students may benefit from the program funds with an emphasis being given to those students needing instructional assistance in language arts, mathematics, science, or social studies.

-- 3. Promotional Summer School: Qualifying students will attend promotional summer school for reading, math, science or social studies. - 4.
+All teachers and students may benefit from the program funds with an emphasis being given to those students needing instructional assistance in language arts, mathematics, science, or social studies. - 3.
+Promotional Summer School: Qualifying students will attend promotional summer school for reading, math, science or social studies. - 4.
 Extended Day/Week/Year: Students needing additional instruction can be served through extended day/week/year.
 This initiative can be funded through various fund sources. - 5.
 Optional Extended Year Program: OEY may serve children in grades 5-6. - a.
 The funds can be used for extended day or week for students who are at risk of being retained. - b.
 The funds may be used for extended year for students who have been retained.
 (The funds must not be used for students who have been promoted or placed.) - 6.
-Accelerated Program for Kindergarten through 6th Grade Children: Kindergarten through 6th grade students meeting program criteria (ITBS results, report card and STAAR results in reading and math) will benefit from supplemental instructional opportunities. - 7.
-Dyslexia
+Accelerated Program for Kindergarten through 6th Grade: Kindergarten through 6th grade students meeting program criteria (ITBS results, report card and STAAR results in reading and math) will benefit from supplemental instructional opportunities.

+7. Dyslexia